Explore holidays in Islamlar & Üzümlü

 On higher plains

-Sharing many of its attractions with nearby Kalkan, Islamlar is very much the quieter cousin.
-Nestled high in the foothills of the Taurus Mountains, the village has always been a place of retreat that offers solace from the intense summer heat and the pace of life in the busier worlds by the coast below.
+Sharing many of their attractions with nearby Kalkan, Islamlar and Üzümlü are very much the quieter cousins.
+Nestled high in the foothills of the Taurus Mountains, the villages have always been places of retreat that offer solace from the intense summer heat and the pace of life in the busier worlds by the coast below.

-Here, you’ll find life moves to its own rhythm, moving with the seasons and still focused on agriculture rather than tourism.
-It never courts attention, but attracts it nonetheless through tireless traditions, renowned hospitality and unbeatable views across fertile valleys to the white sands of Patara far away.
+Within the villages, you’ll find life moves to its own rhythm, changing with the seasons and focused on agriculture rather than tourism.
+Tireless traditions, renowned hospitality and unbeatable views across fertile valleys to the distant white sands of Patara make these two villages more than worthy of a day trip, if not the chosen base for your holiday.

 A walk into history

-It may be small, but Islamlar sits in a dramatic landscape with a grand history.
+They may be small, but Islamlar and Üzümlü sit in a dramatic landscape with a grand history.
 Between soaring mountains and the impossibly blue Mediterranean Sea, the Lycians set up home, an ancient people whose tombs dot this rugged landscape and the remains of their magnificent settlements can still be found at many a turn along many a trail.
 The best known is the scenic Lycian Way – a 310-mile tying together of goat tracks and timeless paths, traversing deserted beaches, lush forests and soaring peaks for unforgettable walking in spring and late summer.

 Find your soul food